JohnLCaron/egk-ec/docs/CommandLineInterface.md

 named _eballot-ballotId.json_, where _ballotId_ is taken from the plaintext ballot.

-If the config file has chainConfirmationCodes = true, then RunEncryptBallot will expect to be able to read and write _ballot_chain.json_ in the _encryptBallotDir/device_ directory.
+If the config file has chainConfirmationCodes = true, then RunEncryptBallot will expect to be able to read and write _ballot_chain.json_ in the _encryptBallotDir_ directory.
 The ballot chaining should be closed by sending ballotFilename = "Close" when the chain is complete.
-The directory name should have the device name in it as per the example.

 Example: